Growth – Children & Teens

-Please introduce yourself to the Greeter(s) at the church doors and let them know that you would like your child(ren) to attend the RE class.
-The greeter will ask you to fill out a short form so that we will know your children’s names and whether they have any food allergies.
-If visiting children feel hesitant or not quite ready to attend an RE class, they are welcome to stay in the service.
+Please introduce yourself to the Greeter(s) at the church doors and let them know that you would like your child(ren) to attend the RCE class.
+If visiting children feel hesitant or not quite ready to attend a class, they are welcome to stay in the service.

-UUCC employs a part-time Director of Religious Eucation (DRE), Dan Feldt.
-Dan has taught in the RE program at UUCC and served on the Religious Education Committee for the past sixteen years.
+UUCC employs a part-time Director of Religious and Character Education (DRCE), Dan Feldt.
+Dan has taught in the RE program at UUCC and served on the Religious Education Committee for twenty years.
 This background gives him a valuable perspective on the elements of an involving educational experience.
-With a MFA degree in Theater Arts, he brings a sense of collaboration to his interaction with the children and the RE instructors.
-He’s also directed a number of holiday plays at UUCC.
 Dan believes that the lively introduction of new ideas and respectful dialogue between the children and the teacher set the cornerstones for a life of spiritual growth and discovery.

-The DRE organizes and leads teams of volunteer teachers, all of whom are members of UUCC.
-All volunteer teachers undergo a criminal background check and adhere to behavioral guidelines outlined in our Child and Youth Protection Policy.
+The DRCE organizes and leads teams of volunteer teachers, all of whom are members of UUCC.
+All volunteer teachers adhere to behavioral guidelines outlined in our Child and Youth Protection Policy.

 While each teacher brings a unique style to the classroom, we expect all teachers to: